Introduction to integral of sin-1x

 $∫\sin^{-1}xdx=x\sin^{-1}x + \sqrt{1 - x^2}+ c$

-Where c is any constant involved, dx is the coefficient of integration and ∫ is the symbol of integral.
+Where c is any constant involved, dx is the coefficient of integration and ∫ is the symbol of the integral.

-How to calculate the integral of sin^-1x?
+How to calculate the integration of sin^-1x?

-- Integration by parts
+1. Integration by parts

-- Substitution method
+2. Substitution method

-- Definite integral
+3. Definite integral

 Integral of sin inverse x by using integration by parts

 The derivative of a function calculates the rate of change, and integration is the process of finding the antiderivative of a function.
 The integration by parts is a method of solving integral of two functions combined together.
-Let’s discuss calculating the integral of sin inverse x by using integration by parts finder.
+Let’s discuss calculating the integral sin inverse x by using integration by parts finder.

 $I = \sin^{-1}x =1.\sin^{-1}x$